magicblock-labs/magicblock-validator/sleipnir-bank/README.md

 - `Bank` struct
   - Basically contains a full SVM chain state
-  - Implements a bunch of traits from solana's SVM
   - It's basically a fully fledged solana client with all utils (Fees/Logs/Slots/Rent/Cost)
   - Contains a `BankRc`
   - Contains a `StatusCache`